-We will report any student under the age of 12, automatically as 'Missing' rather than 'Absent' due to the levels of risk.
-We may also report any other student older than 12 years as 'Missing' should it be deemed necessary due to their diagnosis of Autism and their vulnerability in society.
+We will report any student under the age of 12, automatically as 'missing' rather than 'absent' due to the increased levels of risk.
+We may also report any other student older than 12 years as 'missing' should it be deemed necessary due to their diagnosis of Autism, any other identified risk factors and their vulnerability in society.

-4 TO PREVENT A STUDENT FROM BECOMING 'ABSENT' / 'MISSING'
+4 TO PREVENT A LEARNER FROM BECOMING 'ABSENT' / 'MISSING'

-In the first instance, it is important to do everything possible to prevent a student from becoming absent without authorisation and placing themselves or others at risk.
-Some of the ways to do this are:
+In the first instance, it is important to do everything possible to prevent a learner from becoming absent without authorisation and placing themselves or others at risk.
+Some of the ways we will do this include:

-- Staff building positive and trusting relationships with the students ensuring they are made to feel safe with staff and within their environment. - Staff ensure that, as part of the 24 hour curriculum, advice and guidance is given on 'Keeping Safe', how to use a phone, how to contact the police, understanding of strangers, road safety etc. - Staff adequately supervising the students in line with their agreed staffing ratio and expectation required of them.
+- Staff building positive and trusting relationships with the learners ensuring they are made to feel safe with staff and within their environment - Staff ensure that, as part of the 24 hour curriculum, advice and guidance is given on 'Keeping Safe', how to use a phone, how to contact the police, where a safe meeting point is, understanding of strangers, road safety etc. - Staff adequately supervise the learners in line with pre agreed staffing ratios and processes.

-5 PROCEDURE TO FOLLOW SHOULD A STUDENT BECOME 'ABSENT'/' MISSING'
+5 PROCEDURE TO FOLLOW SHOULD A LEARNER BECOME 'ABSENT'/' MISSING'

-- Staff are to follow the student and encourage the student to talk about why they want to leave and ensure their safety is paramount where possible. - Staff to take note of what the student is wearing. - If the student's whereabouts is known, staff will decide what actions are necessary to return the student to school or home.
-Staff are to maintain contact with the student, where possible. - If the student is located and appears to be at risk or vulnerable (due to the environment), staff are to remain close to the student and supervise them as much as possible, seeking further advice and guidance from the police and Senior Leadership - If the student has not been seen leaving or staff are unaware of the student's location, staff are to thoroughly search the grounds of the school and boarding accommodation, the local parks and village or area they were last seen, and any other location that the student is likely to have gone.
+- Staff should attempt to maintain the learner in view, keeping a safe distance and encourage where possible, the learner to talk about why they want to leave and ensure their safety is paramount where possible. - Staff to take note of what the learner is wearing and notify safeguarding that they have left the site using the school radio or telephone. - If the learner's whereabouts is known, staff will liaise with the behaviour and safeguarding team to decide what actions are necessary to return the learner to school or home.
+Staff are to maintain contact with the learner, where possible however, if a learner decides to run, staff will maintain their position and start to time the absence.
+Staff will then follow guidance from the safeguarding team if the learner's absence is prolonged; if they do not return and if their surroundings require intervention.
+These increased risks may determine a call for additional support by external services such as the police, or parents/carers. - If the learner is located and appears to be at an increased risk or vulnerable (due to the environment or personal wellbeing), staff are to remain close to the learner and supervise them as much as possible, seeking further advice and guidance from the safeguarding team and/or external services.

+- If the learner has not been seen leaving or staff are unaware of their location, staff will thoroughly search the grounds of the school and boarding accommodation, the local parks, village and area they were last seen, as well as any other location that the student is likely to have gone. - The safeguarding team will inform the Headteacher if a learner is missing and provide regular updates as necessary.
+After 10 minutes staff involved will provide their location through WhatThreeWords and the safeguarding team will notify the police, (999) for all learners aged up to 12 years old (or older where there has been determined increased risk).
+Where this is not the case, and the learner is aged 13 or above, safeguarding will seek advice from 101 in a non emergency situation.